faeby/PhotodiodeTrigger/README.md

 # PhotodiodeTrigger
-An Arduino library that returns if a limit value is obtained with a photodiod
+An Arduino library that returns if a limit value is obtained with a photodiode